Apple cider vinegar is often promoted as something that can help with a wide range of areas of health.

 From my perspective, they are useful for helping to identify which areas we should be thinking about.
 But due to different metabolisms, it is worth being aware that a lot of animal research does not translate the same way in humans.

 And since cholesterol is an easy thing to measure in humans, it is also an easy topic to study.
 We do not need to base decisions off animal research on this topic since we can easily study it in humans.

-One study had 39 participants who were put onto a 250kcal deficit, with the intentions of weight-loss.
+One study had 39 participants who were put onto a 250kcal deficit, with the intention of weight loss.
 Half the participants also had 30ml of apple cider vinegar daily.
-Cholesterol reduced more in this group than the control group.
+Cholesterol was reduced more in this group than in the control group.

 Another study had 19 patients with high cholesterol who were instructed to consume apple cider vinegar daily.
 There was no control group and no specific dietary intervention.
 Cholesterol dropped relatively significantly.

 This leaves a lot open to interpretation.
 Optimists can look at this and see that there is some positive research, and it is worth considering.

 From my perspective though, none of those studies really had large sample sizes and they were relatively poorly controlled from a dietary perspective.